We advocate that a modern, non-animal testing paradigm is needed for these new product categories.

 In contrast, exposure to vapour from Vype ePen4 or aerosol from glo5 induces very few changes in gene expression – it’s a striking difference, but again further studies are needed to determine whether these results translate to a reduction in smoking-related health risks

-"The advantage of this approach is that it gives us a broad view and comprehensive understanding of the impact that cigarette smoke or aerosol from a potentially reduced risk product has on respiratory tissue," says BAT senior scientist Dr. Emmanuel Minet.
+"The advantage of this approach is that it gives us a broad view and comprehensive understanding of the impact that cigarette smoke or aerosol from a new category product has on respiratory tissue," says BAT senior scientist Dr. Emmanuel Minet.
 "These types of molecular-level studies have the potential to allow us to screen a variety of different aerosols and detect subtle biological changes that might be missed by more targeted tests."

 Going forward, we are planning to conduct similar experiments over days or weeks to study the effect of more realistic long-term exposure to various aerosols.
 We are also trying to identify gene sets specific to tobacco-specific diseases to establish models that relate better to COPD, cardiovascular disease and lung cancer.